 Your Apple ID is the email address you use to log into the App Store and other Apple services.
-If everything works the way it should, you enter your Apple ID early on (most likely during initial setup) and iOS then remembers it when you come to download an app or similar - although you'll usually still need to re-enter the password for security reasons.
+Ordinarily you would enter your Apple ID during initial setup, then iOS remembers it when you come to download an app or similar - although you'll usually still need to re-enter the password for security reasons.

 If iOS is getting confused and asking for the password for a different Apple ID, something has gone wrong - or perhaps you inherited an iPhone with somebody else's account on it if you bought it second-hand.
 Either way, you'll want to remove that unwanted Apple ID, get the iPhone to forget about it permanently, and use your own instead.
 In this tutorial we show how to achieve this.

 Wrong Apple ID popping up in the App Store

 The most common reason for this problem is when somebody else borrows your iPhone or iPad and enters their own Apple ID to install an app.
 Next time you go into the App Store, the system will understandably expect that same account to be used again.

 Removing the borrower's Apple ID from the App Store and returning to your own instead is easy:

 - Open the App Store app.